CUBRID/cubrid-manual/en/sql/jsp.rst

 ========================================

 You can call the Java stored functions/procedures by using a **CALL** statement, from SQL statements or Java applications.
 If an exception occurs during the execution of a Java stored function/procedure, the exception is logged and stored in the *dbname*\ **_java.log** file.
-To display the exception on the screen, change a handler value of the **$CUBRID/java/logging.properties** file to " java.lang.logging.ConsoleHandler."
-Then, the exception details are displayed on the screen.
+To display the exception on the screen, change a handler value of the **$CUBRID/java/logging.properties** file to "java.lang.logging.ConsoleHandler" Then, the exception details are displayed on the screen.

 Using CALL Statement
 ----------------------